Ireland

 Permanent establishment (PE)

-Non-resident companies are subject to Irish corporation tax only on the trading profits attributable to an Irish branch or agency, plus Irish income tax (generally by way of withholding, though this is not the case with Irish-source rental profits) on certain Irish-source income.
+Non-resident companies are subject to Irish corporation tax only on the trading profits attributable to an Irish branch or agency and rental profits arising in Ireland.
+Non-resident companies may also be liable to Irish income tax (generally by way of withholding) on certain Irish-source income.

 Subject to the terms of the relevant DTT, a non-resident company will have a PE in Ireland if: